-Jeremy curates Mechon Hadar's and Project Zug's online content.
-He is also pursuing a masters degree in Talmud at JTS.
+Jeremy curates Hadar's and Project Zug's online content.
+He is also pursuing a PhD in Talmud at JTS.
 He graduated from the University of Manchester (in the UK) with a Masters in Physics, and is an alumnus of Yeshivat Hadar and the Conservative Yeshiva in Jerusalem.
 He has been involved in editing and producing educational resouces for Limmud, both in the UK and internationally, such as the Chavruta Project and Limmud On One Leg.
 He also teaches at the Ivry Prozdor High School.

-Rabbi Elie Kaunfer, Executive Director of Mechon Hadar
+Rabbi Elie Kaunfer, Executive Director of Hadar

 Rabbi Elie Kaunfer is President and CEO of the Hadar Institute.
 Elie has previously worked as a journalist, banker, and corporate fraud investigator.
 A graduate of Harvard College, he completed his doctorate in liturgy at the Jewish Theological Seminary, where he was also ordained.
 A Wexner Graduate Fellow and Dorot Fellow, Elie is a co-founder of the independent minyan Kehilat Hadar and has been named multiple times to Newsweek’s list of the top 50 rabbis in America.
 He was selected as an inaugural AVI CHAI Fellow, and is the author of Empowered Judaism: What Independent Minyanim Can Teach Us About Building Vibrant Jewish Communities (Jewish Lights, 2010).
 Elie serves on the board of Natan and on the advisory board of Upstart.
 Click to watch a short video of Elie as scholar- in-residence at the General Assembly of the Jewish Federations of North America.